gesellkammer/maelzel/docs/configkeys.rst

     | Choices: ``high, highest, low, lowest, medium``
     | *Controls the allowed complexity in the notation.
 The higher the complexity, the more accurate the quantization, at the cost of a more complex notation. *

-.. _config_quant_divisionerrorweight:
+.. _config__quant_divisionerrorweight:

-quant.divisionErrorWeight:
+.quant.divisionErrorWeight:
     | Default: **None**  -- ``NoneType``
     | *A weight (between 0 and 1) applied to the penalty of complex quantization of the beat.
 The higher this value is, the simpler the subdivision chosen.
 If set to None, this value is derived from the complexity preset (quant.complexity)*

-.. _config_quant_griderrorweight:
+.. _config__quant_griderrorweight:

-quant.gridErrorWeight:
+.quant.gridErrorWeight:
     | Default: **None**  -- ``NoneType``
     | *A weight (between 0 and 1) applied to the deviation of a quantization to the actual attack times and durations during quantization.
 The higher this value, the more accurate the quantization (possibly resulting in more complex subdivisions of the beat).
 If None, the value is derived from the complexity preset (quant.complexity)*

-.. _config_quant_rhythmcomplexityweight:
+.. _config__quant_rhythmcomplexityweight:

-quant.rhythmComplexityWeight:
+.quant.rhythmComplexityWeight:
     | Default: **None**  -- ``NoneType``
     | *A weight (between 0 and 1) applied to the penalty calculated from the complexity of the rhythm during quantization.
 A higher value results in more complex rhythms being considered for quantization.
 If None, the value is derived from the complexity (quant.complexity)*

-.. _config_quant_griderrorexp:
+.. _config__quant_griderrorexp:

-quant.gridErrorExp:
+.quant.gridErrorExp:
     | Default: **None**  -- ``NoneType``
     | *An exponent applied to the grid error.
 The grid error is a value between 0-1 which indicates how accurate the grid representation is for a given quantization (a value of 0 indicates perfect timing).
 An exponent betwenn 0 < exp <= 1 will make grid errors weight more dramatically as they diverge from the most accurate solution.
 If None, the value is derived from the complexity setting (quant.complexity)*

-.. _config_quant_debug:
+.. _config__quant_debug:

-quant.debug:
+.quant.debug:
     | Default: **False**  -- ``bool``
     | *Turns on debugging for the quantization process.
 This will show how different divisions of the beat are being evaluated by the quantizer in terms of what is contributing more to the ranking.
-With this information it is possible to adjust the weights (quant.rhythmCompleityWeight, quant.divisionErrorWeight, etc)*
+With this information it is possible to adjust the weights (quant.rhythmCompleityWeight, .quant.divisionErrorWeight, etc)*

-.. _config_quant_debugshownumrows:
+.. _config__quant_debugshownumrows:

-quant.debugShowNumRows:
+.quant.debugShowNumRows:
     | Default: **50**  -- ``int``
     | *When quantization debugging is turned on this setting limits the number of different quantization possibilities shown*